 The study will contribute to an in-depth understanding of aspects that inflict on collaborative processes between user representatives and professionals in health service development.
 The results will be relevant to user representatives, health care professionals, administrative staff in user and health organizations, staff in educational institutions, and users of health services and their next of kin.

 The project is financed by ExtraStiftelsen.
 The Norwegian Federation of Organizations of Disabled People (FFO) is a main collaborator.
-It is registered with the Data Protection Official at Oslo University Hospital and is expected to be finalized at the end of 2021.
+It is registered with the Data Protection Official at Oslo University Hospital and is expected to be finalized during the summer of 2022.

 Master in health siences